leejyphoebe/ai-commons-watcher/README.md

 # AI-Commons Watcher

-A lightweight, event-driven watcher that automatically executes user experiments synced into the NTU CPU server via Syncthing.
+A lightweight, event-driven watcher that automatically executes user experiments synced into the NTU CPU server via **Dockerised Syncthing**.

 The watcher: